canburaks/canburaks/README.md

 - AWS Certified Developer Associate with expertise in full-stack development using Python (Django), React, and AWS services.
 - I like to build things with FastAPI, Django, GraphQL, NextJS.
-- I am currently practicing with agentic systems and the LLM environment..
+- I am currently practicing with agentic systems and different LLM environments.
 - How to reach me: [email](mailto:cbsofyalioglu@gmail.com)